They've got that crunch factor. Slice thinly and treat like potato chips!

 Their dark red color dives deep into the rings.
-They have a zest to them, but are the mildest of all onions.
-They are great fresh and raw for a sandwich or salad.
+They have a zest to them but are the mildest of all onions—best enjoyed raw in salads or sammys.

 It gets hard to resist snacking on these beauties as we harvest.
 Sweet and crunchy, the snap peas have always been one of our favorites.
 They make a great snack and are also amazing in many dishes!